Not Your Mom’s Hot Chocolate

 If you want to go all crazy, make some whipped cream with a dash of vanilla (creme Chantilly) and put a dab on top.

 Note: I didn't do a nutrition breakdown because if you have to ask, you probably can't afford it.
 I did the math, and three chocolate bars and a half-pint of whipping cream works out to around 550 calories each for six people.

 - 4oz milk chocolate

-- half-and-half or heavy cream (whipping cream is also okay)
+- at least a pint of half-and-half or heavy cream (whipping cream is also okay)